Flowers are considered nature’s charismatic way to show love and emotion.

 It is said that the balance of nature can be found through Ikebana.
 This flower arrangement needs lots of time and effort and one needs to connect through the earth while making this.
 In ancient times people who went to war used to take Ikebana training as they believed it would calm their minds and they could make clear decisions because of this.

 Ikebana is also practiced for spiritual benefits as people can connect themselves with nature through this.
-While doing Ikebana one should remain silent because it is believed that only through silence the beauty of nature can be appreciated.
+While performing the art form of Ikebana, one should remain silent because it is believed that only through silence the beauty of nature can be appreciated.

 Ikebana for Beginners

-Ikebana is hard to do as it takes much attention and care but it’s not impossible at all.
-There are various schools in today’s world to learn Ikebana.
-However, to learn Ikebana firstly you have to be prepared to give your time behind it.
-Then you have to select a place for it which cannot be too warm or too cold as the flowers’ texture will be disrupted by this.
+Ikebana is hard to do as it takes much attention and care but it’s not something impossible.
+There are various ikebana schools in today’s world to learn about Japanese Ikebana style flower arranging.
+However, to learn Ikebana, firstly you have to be prepared to give your time and energy.
+Then you have to select a place for it that cannot be too warm or too cold as the flowers’ texture will be disrupted by the temperature.

-For beginners, there is a basic Ikebana “Tateru Katachi” which follows Ohara School art style where you do not need a lot of flowers but you can create a very beautiful Ikebana.
-Now get ready to do your first Ikebana!
+For beginners, there is a basic Ikebana “Tateru Katachi” which follows the Ohara School art style where you do not need a lot of flowers but you can create a very beautiful Ikebana.

-You need a few tools first to do Ikebana –
+You need a few basic tools first to do Ikebana –

 Cutting and Trimming

-You have to select flowers and stems next for your Ikebana arrangement.
+You have to select flowers and stems for your Ikebana arrangement.
 You can take big flowers like Chrysanthemums.
 For Tateru Katachi you will need 3 stems and 2 flowers.
-After selecting the flowers and stems you need to cut these to get in a certain shape.
+After selecting the flowers and stems, you need to cut these to get in a certain shape.

 - Firstly, make sure that the main stem’s length of your arrangement will be two times of your vase’s length.
 The other two stems length must be shorter than the main stem.